nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 Enabling server mode in the chat client will spin-up on an HTTP server running on `localhost` port `4891` (the reverse of 1984).
 You can enable the webserver via `GPT4All Chat > Settings > Enable web server`.

-Begin using local LLMs in your AI powered apps by changing a single line of code: the bath path for requests.
+Begin using local LLMs in your AI powered apps by changing a single line of code: the base path for requests.

 ```python
 import openai